-To build an effective career goal and establish an effective answer to “what are your career goals?” start with your long-term vision.
-In other words, where do you ultimately want to end up in five, 10, or even 15 years from now?
+To develop career goals and establish an effective answer to “What are your career goals?”, start with your long-term vision.
+In other words, where do you ultimately want to end up five, 10, or even 15 years from now?
 If you're unsure of your long-term career goals, give these exercises a try.

-For example, you may realize that you want to combine your passion for cutting-edge technology with your desire to take on a senior leadership role that involves strategic planning and has a significant impact on an organization's profit and loss.
+For example, you may realize that you want to combine your passion for cutting-edge technology with your desire to be a leader in strategic planning with significant involvement in an organization's profit and loss.
 As a result, you may determine your long-term career goal to be the Chief Operating Officer for an innovative hi-tech company.

-Knowing your ultimate goal allows you to clarify your shorter term goals.
-When defining your short- and long-term career goals, remember that these goals should be SMART:
+Knowing your ultimate goal allows you to clarify your short-term goals.
+To learn how to develop short- and long-term career goals, remember that they should be SMART:

 Your goals need to take into account where you are now, where you want to be, and what you need to do to get from Point A to Point B.

-For example, if you know you need extensive management experience to be considered a COO candidate, and you don't have any, your short-term goal should include obtaining a management position where you can begin to develop your management skill set.
+For example, if you know you need extensive management experience to be considered a COO candidate and you don't have any, your short-term goals should include obtaining a management position where you can begin to develop your management skill set.

-It is good to have overarching -- even aggressive -- career goals, provided you are diligent in putting together an action plan and following it.
-Once you have clarified your short-term goals, you can begin to tailor your resume and job-search efforts to land the right opportunity.
-If you are very clear on what you want, it makes it easier for your network to help you, and for hiring managers to hire you.
+It is good to have overarching — even aggressive — career goals, provided you are diligent in putting together an action plan and following it through.
+Once you have clarified your short-term goals, you can begin to tailor your job-search efforts to land the right opportunity.
+If you are very clear on what you want, it makes it easier for you to find the right listings and for your network to help you.

-The first step to properly answering “what are your career goals” in an interview is first having goals.
-If you followed the advice above, you should already have this done.
+The first step to properly answering “What are your career goals?” in an interview is, obviously, first having goals.
 Next is learning to effectively communicate them to the hiring manager in an interview.